Andrew971/aws-serverless-url-shortener/README.md

 -------
 ### `POST` Create Short Link

-Create an Account for the authenticated User if an Account for that User does not already exist.
-Each User can only have one Account.
+Create an Short link based on nanoid and store  the  `id` and `destination` to dynamoDB.

 **URL** : `https://53kgr0gpw1.execute-api.us-east-1.amazonaws.com/beta/`